return42/sphkerneldoc/linux_src_doc/drivers/scsi/cxlflash/main_c.rst

 Description
 -----------

 Safe to use as a cleanup in partially allocated/initialized state.
+Note that the reset_waitq is flushed as part of the stop/termination of user contexts.

 .. _`alloc_mem`: